emooreatx/CIRISNode/README.md

 - Docker-based test container enabled (copies `tests/` folder and runs pytest)
 - GitHub Actions workflow (`.github/workflows/test.yml`) added to auto-run tests on push and pull requests
 - `.env` file integrated via `python-dotenv` and used for secrets/config

 ---

+#### Frontend Interface for EEE (Phase 1)

+- Developed a standalone, offline Streamlit app for Wise Authorities (WAs) to interact with a mock version of the EEE system.
+- Located in `frontend_eee/main.py` with mock data in `frontend_eee/mock_data.py`.
+- Features include:
+  - Deferral Inbox for reviewing requests.
+  - Thought Queue Viewer for proposed, accepted, and rejected thoughts.
+  - DMA Actions panel for triggering mock actions (listen, speak, ponder, useTool).
+  - Graph Interaction for visualizing and interacting with mock ID, ENV, and JOB graphs.
+  - Guardrail & Faculty panel for simulated evaluation metrics.
+  - Ethical Benchmark simulation with a mock action log.
+- Can be run locally with `streamlit run frontend_eee/main.py`.

+---